"The Song and a Prayer Lab"

 The night of our public witnessing could not have brought a more apt manifestation of our intent of approaching unknown outcomes.
 About sixty or so people flooded in while we were halfway through our physical warm-up; the available seating was completely filled and overflowing, significantly buffering the rich acoustics we were previously accustomed to.
 One small section of the witnesses -- maybe five -- arrived drunk and perhaps, ecstacy-drenched.
 Throughout the event, they erupted in spontaneous chanting, talking and sobbing until one of them got up and raged out the exit door, screaming.
 All the while, our commitment and focus deepened (it had to) through the group polarities of Cultural Static and Planetary Source, Love and Fear and finally culminating in a Group Ritual Prayer (from silent prayer to sending prayer).
 Afterwards, we convened in the center, as has been our custom, and shared notes with each other as sixty or so witnesses silently listened on.
 Then, we opened it up for questions from the witnesses.
 Everybody left the building by 11pm.

 The week following this public witnessing was very difficult for me.
 I had the feeling of being somehow torn asunder, that I had stepped into a circle of vulnerability meant to remain private and not placed under the spurious gaze of a hundred prodding eyes.
 What's somewhat astonishing to me is how this had never happened before, as this was the first time in the thirty years of doing this work that I had invited the impersonal public to audit an actual lab session.
 And, for me, it was an important mistake with its yield of siginficant learning.
 I learned that any public presentation of the nakedness of this work requires a formal container, a structure, to bridge audience and performer.
-Having done this effectively enough before in public lecture-demonstrations and with performances incorporating poetic text, I wonder what led me into this recent arena of error.
+I wonder what led me into this recent arena of error.
 I think I needed to experience firsthand the specific and necessary limitations of where and how to present this paratheatre work and, now I know.

 "Sirt im sasani" (my heart is trembling) MP3